Cherokee Falls, South Carolina

-Cherokee Falls is an unincorporated community in Cherokee County, South Carolina, United States.
+Cherokee Falls is a Census-designated place in Cherokee County, South Carolina, United States.
 It is 5 mi south of the town of Blacksburg.
 A former mill community along the Broad River, Cherokee Falls was a town until disincorporation in the 1990s.
 The former Cherokee Falls Cotton Mill is now a major fireworks distribution center for Herbie's Famous Fireworks.

 The community was named after the Cherokee people.